AlexOuyang/RealTimeFaceRecognition/README.md

 Running Face Recognition In Real Time
 --------------------------------------

-Running the program in real time to recognize faces.
+Running the program in real time to recognize faces:

     python main.py

+Or running with options (By default, scale_multiplier = 4):

+    python main.py [scale_multiplier=<full screensize divided by scale_multiplier>]

+Say you want to run with 1/2 of the full sreen size, specify that scale_multiplier = 4:

+    python main.py 4